Leaving an Abusive Relationship with No Money

 Will you have to remain in the same area due to the children’s schools?

-Will you be able to move state for a fresh start?
+Will you be able to move states for a fresh start?

 These are all things to consider.
 Look for affordable homes to rent in suitable areas that will provide you with convenience and safety.

-If you plan to move state or country do you have the necessary paperwork to move children, this should be investigated as some countries have strict travel restrictions requiring both parents’ permission for the children to travel.
+If you plan to move states or countries, do you have the necessary paperwork to move children?
+This should be investigated, as some countries have strict travel restrictions requiring both parents’ permission for the children to travel.

 Will you need to move into a local shelter?
 If so, make a list of the phone numbers and contact them to gather information on the procedure that needs to be followed should you need to stay at the shelter.